zshall/ShadeCycle/README.md

 * `milliseconds`: Length of the animation in milliseconds before the it repeats.

-A known issue with the animation is that if the offset and layers aren't set close to each other the keyframes that are generated aren't very smooth.
+~~A known issue with the animation is that if the offset and layers aren't set close to each other the keyframes that are generated aren't very smooth.~~ Fixed!
+Update to version 0.1.1.
+You can now use any number of repeats up to the number of layers and it'll be smooth.

 ## Contributing